-Sch School: SOE Batch: 2020-2022
+School: SOE Batch: 2021-2023

-Program: B.Ed Current Academic Year: 2021-22
+Program: B.Ed Current Academic Year: 2022-23

 Branch: Semester: IV

-Edu ıcation
+Education

-1 Course Code VACSOE07
+Course Code VACSOE07

-2 Course Title Non-Violent Gandhian Movements in India
+Course Title Non-Violent Gandhian Movements in India

-3 Credits 0
+Credits 0

-4 Contact 2-0-0
+Contact Hours (L-T-P) 2-0-0

-Hours

-(L-T-P)

 Course Type Value Added Courses

-5 Course The course has the following specific aims:
+Course Objectives The course has the following specific aims:

-Objectives 1-To provide value addition to the profession of teaching.
+1-To provide value addition to the profession of teaching.

 2- To let pupil teachers understand the process and types of non-violent

 movements in India.

-6 Course Outcomes On the completion of this course, the pupil-teachers will be able to- CO1: explain the origin and progress of social movements in India after Gandhi CO2: identify and analyse the strategies of Gandhian non-violent
+Course Outcomes On the completion of this course, the pupil-teachers will be able to- CO1: explain the origin and progress of social movements in India after Gandhi CO2: identify and analyse the strategies of Gandhian non-violent

-CO3: explain different parameters and its relevance of non-violent movements CO4: analyse the reasons for the success of some of the Gandhian approaches
+CO3: explain different parameters and its relevance of non-violent movements

+CO4 : analyse the reasons for the success of some of the Gandhian approaches

-7 Course Description It is a value-added course which discusses the importance of non violent movements in India after Gandhi.
+Course Description It is a value-added course which discusses the importance of non violent movements in India after Gandhi.
 This paper will be very helpful in deciding a much needed desirable direction of change in social and economic systems, policies, programmes and actions at the national, community or individual levels for achieving sustainable lifestyles.

 1 Democracy and Social Revolution

 2 Peace Movements and Gandhi

 3- Features and Strategies of Non-violent Movements after Gandhi

 4- Ecological Movements and Gandhi

 5- Project

-Mode of examination
+Mode of

+examination

 Weightage Project Viva

 Distribution

-ווטוווטוווטוווטוו

-S Beyond Boundaries

 Text book/s 1.
 Ramachandra Guha.
 (2010).
-India after Gandhi: The History of the

-World's Largest Democracy.
+India after Gandhi: The History of the World's Largest Democracy.
 Picador: London.
 2. David, Hardiman.
 (2003).
 Gandhi in His Times and Ours.
 Permanent Black: Delhi.